thi-truong/census-prep/01_welcome_tutorial.md

 - Need another step to save the data to a format for another use
 - More of a manual, tedious process, compared to other tools which do this work behind-the-scenes

-## Assignment
+## Assignment Part 1

-(These instructions are repeated on the Canvas assignment page)
+(These instructions are repeated on the Canvas assignment page for Week 6 Assignment under heading "Part 1")

+**Background**:
-For the query above in [Step 3](#step-3-use-the-key)), I performed a search for the total population count for each U.S. State based on the 2020 Decennial Census Detailed Profile results.
-I did this by performing a search with the `DP1_0001C` variable, which is described as `Count!!SEX AND AGE!!Total population` in the [full list of variables](https://api.census.gov/data/2020/dec/dp/variables.html).
+- In Tutorial [Step 3](#step-3-use-the-key), we performed a search for the total population count with the `DP1_0001C` variable, which is described as `Count!!SEX AND AGE!!Total population` in the [full list of variables](https://api.census.gov/data/2020/dec/dp/variables.html) for the 2020 Decennial Census Data Profile.

-**Task**: Perform a search with the same specified dataset (2020 Decennial Census Detailed Profile).
-Use the same API key in the URL query method that we used above.
-This time, instead of finding results for Total population count for each state, find the percent of the population under 5 years old for each state.
-Report the variable you used and the first six rows of results (up to California).
+- For this assignment, you will use your API key and the same URL query method to return results for a different variable for all states in the same dataset (2020 Decennial Census Detailed Profile).

+**Task**:
+- Find the percent of the population under 5 years old for all states, based on the 2020 Decennial Census results.
-In your assignment, submit a text entry with the first six results of your result.
+- Submit a text entry of the first six rows of results (up to California).
+- *Hint: Find the appropriate variable in the [full list](https://api.census.gov/data/2020/dec/dp/variables.html).
+It should be not very many rows away from `DP1_0001C`.*

+---

 [^A]: U.S. Census Bureau (July 30 2024).
 [Census Data API User Guide Website](https://www.census.gov/data/developers/guidance/api-user-guide.html)  or view the [PDF version](https://www.census.gov/content/dam/Census/data/developers/api-user-guide/api-user-guide.pdf).
 [^B]:  U.S. Census Bureau (February 2020).
 [Using the Census Data API With the American Community Survey: What Data Users Need to Know](https://www.census.gov/content/dam/Census/library/publications/2020/acs/acs_api_handbook_2020.pdf),  U.S. Government Printing Office, Washington, DC.
 [^C]: [Transcript, Demystifying the Census API Transcript](https://www2.census.gov/about/training-workshops/2020/2020-07-22-cedcsi-transcript.pdf) (pdf).
 22 July 2020.
+[^D]:  U.S. Census Bureau (December 2024).
+[Census ACS Data Table IDs explained](https://www.census.gov/programs-surveys/acs/data/data-tables/table-ids-explained.html).

 This is a one page course template was made with [Docsify-This.net](https://docsify-this.net/#/).
 Markdown draft in [StackEdit](https://stackedit.io/).